Samsung/tizen-docs/docs/application/tizen-studio/quick-start/qtv.md

 2. **Install Tizen Studio**

-    To install Tizen Studio on your development hardware, see [Installation](../../../tizen-studio/setup/install-sdk.md), and to ensure seamless development experience, see [Prerequisites](../../../tizen-studio/setup/prerequisites.md).
+    To install Tizen Studio on your development hardware, see <a href="../tizen-studio/setup/install-sdk.md">Installation</a>, and to ensure seamless development experience, see <a href="../tizen-studio/setup/prerequisites.md">Prerequisites</a>.

 3. **Create TV project**